-CALL DML Corre esponding COE BOL DML statem nent FIND record-name DATABASE-KEY IS item-name DBKPRI FIND record-name OR PRIOR DATABASE-KEY IS item-name DBKNXT FIND record-name DATABASE-KEY NEXT IS item-name OR
+FIND record-name DATABASE-KEY IS item-name

+DBKPRI FIND record-name DATABASE-KEY IS item-name OR PRIOR

+DBKNXT FIND record-name DATABASE-KEY IS item-name OR NEXT

+Function option: Is omitted; the corresponding COBOL format is as follows:

+FIND[ record-name] DATABASE-KEY IS item-name

-Function option:Is omitted; the corresponding COBOL format is as follows: FIND[record-name] DATABASE-KEY IS item-nameSecondary option:Input of RET (optional), NOW (optional)User information:Input of the database key value of the record to be found.
-For Find1/FTCH1, you can only specify database key values with a REC-REF \leq 254 and an RSQ \leq 224-1.
+User information: Input of the database key value of the record to be found.

+For Find1/FTCH1, you can only specify database key values with a REC-REF $\leq$ 254 and an RSQ $\leq$ 2-1.
 See page 205-207 for details.